WRS-TDRRC/WRS-TDRRC-2020SG1/README.md

 The Stage Gate Model 2020-1 of World Robot Summit(Competition) Tunnel Disaster Response and Recovery Challenge.
 THIS IS THE RELEASE VERSION.

+## SOFTWARE IMPORTANT INFORMATION for WRC 2020
+### ABOUT Choreonoid
+Version 1.8 with a tag specified by the development version management.
+EX.) git clone -b tag https://github.com/s-nakaoka/choreonoid.git

+### ABOUT Robotic middle-ware
+ * Recommend using ROS1 Melodic
+We have got information that the choreonoid developer will support the connection between choreonoid and ROS1.

+ * Not recommend using OpenRTM
+We got information that the choreonoid developer do not have any plan to support the connection between choreonoid and RTM.
+There is information that the RTM version 1.1.2 and 1.2.0 were used with older choreonoid.
+But there is no information on whether the choreonoid developer will support.

+### ABOUT AGX Dynamics
+Considering version.
+Currently, Version 2.21.3 used in WRS2018 is the newest version confirmed by the choreonoid developer.

 ## Requirements

   1. [Choreonoid (tag=wrs2019)](https://choreonoid.org/en/manuals/latest/index.html)